hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 _**Image credit:** Stuart T and Butler A, et al. Comprehensive integration of single cell data, bioRxiv 2018 (https://doi.org/10.1101/460147)_

-The different steps applied are as follows:

-_**NOTE:** The shared highly variable genes are used because they are the most likely to represent those genes distinguishing the different cell types present._
+Generally speaking, we have two 'datasets' we are working with: Ctrl and Stim.
+Integration aims to take the matrix for each dataset and identify correlated structures across them and align them in a common space. **Each dataset can have a different number of cells, but must have the same number of genes.** _The shared highly variable genes from each dataset are used to form the intersection set, because they are the most likely to represent those genes distinguishing the different cell types present._

-2.
-3.
-4. Perform **canonical correlation analysis (CCA):**
+1. Perform **canonical correlation analysis (CCA):**

 First, we jointly reduce the dimensionality of both datasets using diagonalized canonical correlation analysis (CCA) which is a form of PCA.
-CCA  **identifies the greatest sources of variation** in the data, but only if it is **shared or conserved** across the conditions/groups (using the 3000 most variant genes from each sample).

 Then an L2-normalization is applied to the canonical correlation vectors.

 2. Next, in this new shared low-dimensional space, we **identify anchors** or mutual nearest neighbors (MNNs) across datasets.
 MNNs can be thought of as **'best buddies'**.